Steel, whose real name is Joshua Nissan, is a British-Canadian Valorant player who is currently sharing his talents in Disguised’s Valorant team.

 If you’re looking to emulate someone who can carry their team without a hitch by always providing clutch plays, then Steel’s stream and other related content is definitely the one that you need to observe.
 It’s quite obvious that other Valorant players agree with us too, given that Steel has loads of viewers and fans who love watching him.

-In this article, we have gathered Steel’s Valorant sensitivity & settings to give you a glimpse of how he operated and what his point of view is when it comes to playing Valorant.
+In this article, we’ve gathered Steel’s Valorant sensitivity & settings to give you a glimpse of how he operated and what his point of view is when it comes to playing Valorant.

 |Settings Name||Steel Crosshair Settings|